Sohail-Shaikh-07/House-Price-Prediction/README.md

-# House Price Detection
+# House Price Prediction

 A project for predicting house prices using machine learning algorithms.
 Includes data preprocessing, model training, and evaluation.

 ## 🏠 House Price Detection

-Welcome to the House Price Detection project!
+Welcome to the House Price Prediction project!
 This project utilizes machine learning techniques to predict house prices based on various features.
 The Jupyter Notebook `House_Price_Prediction.ipynb` includes exploratory data analysis (EDA) and model training.
 The trained model is saved as `price_test.h5`.

 ## 📋 Table of Contents